 In some instances, the broker has even helped the mortgage lender understand how contracting works.
 Based on that tuition, the lender’s been able to develop a bespoke contractor policy.

-Specialist brokers also understand contractors.
+Specialist brokers also understand contractors, another key asset.
 It doesn’t matter if the contractor uses an umbrella company or retain a unique limited company identity.
 A contractor mortgage specialist will understand their world.